nicholschm/theodinprojectWiki/OSX-Installation-Guide.md

           1. Click "Create" button.
 This will display your `Client ID` and `Client Secret` which is what you will use to get OAuth working on your local machine.

-1. Go to `.env.local` in your local project directory for The Odin Project and fill in the following:
+1. Go to `.env` in your local project directory for The Odin Project and fill in the following:
     ```
     GOOGLE_CLIENT_ID: <your client ID here>
     GOOGLE_CLIENT_SECRET: <your client secret here>